Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/azer.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 22, Princes of the Apocalypse, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Azer](2-Mechanics/CLI/bestiary/elemental/azer.md)
 *Source: Monster Manual p.
 22, Princes of the Apocalypse, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault.
 Available in the SRD.*